-- "UNIX File System (UFS) - "Solstice DiskSuite
+- "UNIX File System (UFS)" on page 22 - "Solstice DiskSuite" on page 25

 UNIX File System (UFS)

 The following procedure describes how to deconfigure a disk being used by one or more UFS file systems.

 Caution - These procedures should be performed only by a qualified system administrator.
 Performing hot-plug operations on an active disk drive can result in data loss if performed incorrectly.